Beliefs

 Standard POMDPs.jl Distribution Interface

-The following functions from the POMDPs.jl distributions interface provide basic ways of interacting with particle beliefs as distributions (click on each for documentation):
+The following functions from the POMDPs.jl distributions interface (a subset of the Distributions.jl interface) provide basic ways of interacting with particle beliefs as distributions (click on each for documentation):

 Particle Interface

-These functions provide access to the particles and weights in the beliefs (click on each for docstrings):
+These functions provide read only access to the particles, weights, and other aspects of the beliefs (click on each for docstrings):

 Interface Docstrings